eficode-academy/oidc-oauth2-katas/session-storage.md

 ## Learning Goals

 - How to add horisontal scalability by using an independent session storage
-- See the login and logged-in experience without a shared session storage
+- See the login and logged-in experience with and without a shared session storage
 - Inspect data in session storage and correlate with browser cookies

 ## Introduction